quasi-coherent/pixelsort/README.md

   -L                       Sort by luminance
   -H                       Sort by hue
-  -N                       Sort by norm of the pixel considered as a point in 4D space -S                       Sort by step fcn (8 steps) of hue, luminance and value --rand                   Sort by random comparison of pixel properties --row-min ARG            Row to start pixel sorting --row-max ARG            Row to end pixel sorting
+  -N                       Sort by norm of the pixel considered as a point in 4D space -S                       Sort by a step function (with 8 steps) of hue, luminance, and maximum pixel value --rand                   Sort by random comparison of pixel properties --row-min ARG            Row to start pixel sorting --row-max ARG            Row to end pixel sorting